em360tech image

 What Happened to Vine?

 Vine shut down in January 2017.
-With declining user growth and the ongoing financial strain, Twitter ultimately made the difficult decision to shut down Vine.
+Due to declining user growth and the ongoing financial strain, Twitter ultimately made the difficult decision to shut down Vine.

 The app was officially discontinued a few months later.
 Frustrated creators at the time believed that Twitter could have done more to save Vine.